Mahdi-Moosa/mahdi-moosa.github.io/docs/blog/posts/atm_booth_bd_banks.md

 # ATM Booths in Bangladesh

 ## Background
 There are 61 scheduled commercial banks in Bangladesh (source: [Bangladesh Bank](https://www.bb.org.bd/en/index.php/links/links/9)).
 Here, I have compiled the number of ATM (+CRM) booths for each banks.
 Might be useful to someone.
-Note that this data should be considered as a snapshot for July 2024.

-Cheers!

 <!-- more -->

 ## ATM booth data (Banks in Bangladesh)